-Simon Brew is retired, having previously worked as a technical consultant and project manager for IBM for nearly 30 years; he still runs his own PC maintenance business.
+Simon Brew worked as a technical consultant and project manager for IBM for nearly 30 years, and he still runs a small PC maintenance business.

 Badsha is a successful local businessman who lives with his wife and three children in Purley where he has been a resident for 34 years.
 Since being elected in 2010, Badsha has promoted Purley regeneration and a safer and cleaner Purley.
 He is a believer in the preservation of a Purley pool and wants work to start on the two old Sainsbury sites.
 Within the council, he has served on scrutiny, licensing and planning committees.
-A qualified cricket coach and Chairman of Abahani Cricket Club, he is also a governor of Thomas More Catholic School and has served this year as Deputy Mayor of Croydon.
+A qualified cricket coach and Chairman of Abahani Cricket Club, he is also a governor of Thomas More Catholic School.
+He was deputy Mayor in 2013.

 Please do contact us with any issues or concerns you may have.
 We answer all our constituents' correspondence and value your comments.
 If you want your concern addressed by your local team, please follow the link above.